saeedalam/jump-to-go/chapters/Chapter-7-Error-Handling.md

 **Explanation:**

-- The `safeDivide` function checks if the divisor is zero, returning an error if so.
+- The `divideNumbers` function ensures safe division by checking for a zero divisor and returning an error if detected.
-- The result is returned only if the error is nil.
+- The result is returned only when no error occurs.

 **Output:**